hackerESQ/investments/README.md

 ## Market Data Interface

-Market data is pulled from Yahoo finance using the [scheb/yahoo-finance-api](https://github.com/scheb/yahoo-finance-api) library.
+Market data is pulled from Yahoo finance using the [scheb/yahoo-finance-api](https://github.com/scheb/yahoo-finance-api) library by default.
 However, you can choose to create your own market data interface if you choose.
 See the [MarketDataInterface.php](https://github.com/hackerESQ/investments/blob/main/app/Interfaces/MarketData/MarketDataInterface.php) file for more information on how to define your own interface.
+The interface is configured in the [market_data.php](https://github.com/hackerESQ/investments/blob/main/app/config/market_data.php) config file.

 ## Commands